-- An incident management process defining escalation, assessment, investigation, remediation and resolution roles and responsibilities and future action plans; - Change management and approval of new products, services, processes and systems that constitute a significant source of potential operational risks to Banking Circle.
-Consequently, all such changes are subject to a formal approval process to ensure that all inherent risks are well understood, can be mitigated, managed or are accepted; and this includes third party/outsourcing approval processes; - Regular self-assessment processes with the purpose to assess the quality of internal controls, ensure that all material operational risks are captured and reassessed in a systematic and timely manner and identify areas of improvements; - Business continuity and crisis management processes ensure that Banking Circles builds and maintains the appropriate levels of resilience and readiness to safeguard its shareholders, assets, employees, clients, reputation, the interest of the authorities and other stakeholders of Banking Circle as well as the ability to continue activities, processes and services; - Whistleblowing policy that enables employees to feel safe when reporting possible misconduct, i.e. act of behaviours by employees or associates which are in conflict with Banking Circle's Code of Conduct, values or violating laws and regulations; - Training and awareness on, e.g. Anti-Bribery and Anti-Corruption, Anti-Money Laundering, General Data Protection Regulation ("GDPR"), and Information Security and Cyber Risk Awareness.
+- An incident management process defining identification, recording, escalation, assessment, investigation, remediation, resolution and closure roles and responsibilities; - Change management and approval of new products, services, processes and systems constitute a significant source of potential operational risks to Banking Circle.
+Consequently, all such changes are subject to a formal approval process to ensure that all inherent risks are well understood, can be mitigated, managed or are accepted; and this includes third party/outsourcing approval processes; - Banking Circle supports the implementation of the project governance process and ensures the compliance with all applicable regulatory requirements.
+Project owners ensure the implementation of the appropriate project organisation and delivery approach with the required governance suited to the project's complexity and risk profile, with the aim to ensure secure and successful delivery of the business benefits.
+Projects deemed strategic follow a reinforced decisionmaking process and regular follow-up throughout their progression.

+- Regular self-assessment processes with the purpose to assess the quality of internal controls, ensure that all material operational risks are captured and reassessed in a systematic and timely manner and identify areas of improvements; - Business continuity and crisis management processes ensure that Banking Circles builds and maintains the appropriate levels of resilience and readiness to safeguard its shareholders, assets, employees, clients, reputation, the interest of the authorities and other stakeholders of Banking Circle as well as the ability to continue activities, processes and services; - Whistleblowing policy that enables employees to feel safe when reporting possible misconduct, i.e. act of behaviours by employees or associates which are in conflict with Banking Circle's Code of Conduct, values or violating laws and regulations; - Training and awareness on, e.g. Anti-Bribery and Anti-Corruption, Anti-Money Laundering, General Data Protection Regulation ("GDPR"), and Information Security and Cyber Risk Awareness.
 In addition, Banking Circle regularly conducts information sessions for new joiners to ensure a common understanding of the internal governance framework; - Data management and data privacy policies to support the implementation of guidelines, procedures and technical measures within the business to ensure that processing of data is performed in accordance with the applicable legal and regulatory requirements.